KDCube is built around apps

 Set as default bundle via the Admin Dashboard

-Open the AI Bundle Dashboard (
+Open the AI Bundles Dashboard (

-/api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/ai_bundle).
+/api/integrations/bundles/{tenant}/{project}/{bundle_id}/operations/ai_bundles).
 Your registered bundle appears in the list.
 Set it as thedefault_bundle_idfor the tenant/project.
 The change is applied immediately via Redis — no restart needed.

 Option B: Standalone (Without Platform)